Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 1. Select your **Braze API Endpoint**.
 2. Enter your **Braze API Key**.
 3. Enter your **Braze App ID**.
-4. If you are using [Braze User Alias](https://www.braze.com/docs/api/objects_filters/user_alias_object) to identify your users on Braze, enter the **Braze User Alias Label** you plan on using.
-Otherwise this field can be safely ignored.
+4. If you use the [Braze User Alias](https://www.braze.com/docs/api/objects_filters/user_alias_object) to identify your users on Braze, enter the **Braze User Alias Label** you plan to use.
+Otherwise, you can ignore this field.
 5. Check the **Update Users Only**  option to update users that exist in Braze, not create new users.
 If you send alias-only user profiles, don't check this field.
 If you check **Update Users Only**, your alias-only user profiles aren't created in Braze.
 More information available in the [Braze documentation](https://www.braze.com/docs/api/objects_filters/user_attributes_object).

 ### Configure mappings